looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 {{< code file="worlds/first-steps/built-in-geometries/src/World/components/Train/Train.final.js" from="1" to="7" hl_lines="1 5" lang="js" linenos="true" caption="_**Train.js**_: calculate the wheel speed in degrees per second" >}}{{< /code >}}

 Finally, update the tick method to rotate each of the four wheels.
 We must scale the per-second speed by delta here, as usual.
-Refer back to {{< link path="/book/first-steps/animation-loop/#timing-in-the-animation-system" title="" >}} for an explanation of why we do this.
+Refer back to the [Animation Loop]({{< relref "/book/first-steps/animation-loop#timing-in-the-animation-system" >}} "Animation Loop") chapter for an explanation of why we do this.

 {{< code file="worlds/first-steps/built-in-geometries/src/World/components/Train/Train.final.js" from="24" to="29" hl_lines="25-28" lang="js" linenos="true" caption="_**Train.js**_: spin the wheels, scaling the per-second speed by delta" >}}{{< /code >}}